 Let’s dig even deeper.
 For my drawing, I use the version of Ephesians 2:10 from the New Living Translation which uses the word “masterpiece.”
 The English Standard Version (ESV) and others use the word, “workmanship.”
 Both masterpiece and workmanship are translated from the Greek word “poiēma.”
 Does that word look familiar?
 Yes!
 Our words poem and poetry are the modern English words derived from this Greek word.
 The word literally means, “something that has been made” but used in the context of making something creative like poetry or artwork or a masterpiece!

 Now let’s put it all together.
 At that point when we accept Christ as our King and Savior, God skillfully and creatively makes us into something new, but not for the purpose of being looked at or admired.
 It is for the purpose of us doing good works, of bearing fruit.
-If we are to manifest the beauty of what God created, then it will shine through our speech, our behaviors, our relationships, etc. The beauty of who we are is not in the outward appearance, but in the simplicity of loving one another and fruitfully living!The beauty of who we are is not in the outward appearance, but in the simplicity of loving one another and fruitfully living!
+If we are to manifest the beauty of what God created, and be His masterpiece, then it will shine through our speech, our behaviors, our relationships, etc. The beauty of who we are is not in the outward appearance, but in the simplicity of loving one another and fruitfully living!The beauty of who we are is not in the outward appearance, but in the simplicity of loving one another and fruitfully living!
 Click To Tweet